Stormwater Utility Division

 WHY DOES IT MATTER?… CAUSE AND EFFECT…

-The results of unclean stormwater runoff dischargs in the loss of flora, fauna and the pollution of our water resources!!!
+The result of polluted stormwater runoff is the loss of flora, fauna, and the pollution of our water resources!

 - Conserve and recycle resources such as paper, plastic, glass, metals, oils, etc. at your closest recycling center.

-- Don't dump hazardous substances such as used oil, household chemicals, yard fertilizers, or other wastes onto pavement, patios or into storm drains.
+- Do not dump hazardous substances such as used oil, household chemicals, yard fertilizers, or other wastes onto pavement, patios or into storm drains.
+Properly dispose of household chemicals at your local home chemical collection centers.

 - Practice street sweeping, picking up litter and disposing leaves and yard waste.Do not dump grass clippings, leaves or branches into the storm drains.